Available at:

 Leave Love Behind

-Writing feels important for several reasons: One is that in today’s world where the average sentence length in bestsellers has shrunk by a third since the 1930s, where readership/reading has declined considerably (40% of Britons had not read or listened to any books in 2024) writing, reading, talking about literature is urgent.
+Reading and writing are important for several reasons: One is that in today’s world where the average sentence length in bestsellers has shrunk by a third since the 1930s, and where readership/reading has declined considerably (40% of Britons had not read or listened to any books in 2024) reading literature is important, if not urgent.
 Why?
-Because it is tied to intelligent decision-making, or so such was the conclusion of an experiment given to students of American Literature.
-We have only to look at our politics to see the dumbing down of America.
+Because it is tied to intelligent decision-making.
+We have only to look at politics to see the dumbing down of America, and I believe ignorance, especially combined with arrogance, is our biggest threat.

-The main theme of this book is the power of forgiveness, and so perhaps more importantly, I find that today’s world is a world where forgiveness is needed more than ever to bridge divides not only between political parties but perhaps also between races, generations, sexes, or anyone we perceive as different from us.
+The main theme of this book is the power of forgiveness, and so perhaps more importantly, I find that today’s world is a world where forgiveness is needed more than ever to bridge divides not only between political parties but perhaps also between races, generations, sexes, or with anyone who we perceive of as different from us, including animals, who are so often exploited.

 Excerpt: